 Stenting involves the permanent placement of stents in vessels to limit the chance of re-closing after blockages or narrowing has been repaired.
 Stents are very small tubes made from mesh-like materials, generally using metal, plastic or fabric.
-These tiny tubes are used to brace open arteries, blood vessels, bile ducts, uterers or airways through a procedure called stenting.
-While stenting can be used outside of the vascular system to repair the flow of air, bile of urine, it is most commonly used in conjunction with angioplasty to hold open arteries or other blood vessels for enhanced blood flow.
+These tiny tubes brace open arteries, blood vessels, bile ducts, ureters or airways through a procedure called stenting.
+While stenting can be used outside of the vascular system to repair the flow of air and bile of urine, for example, it is most commonly used in conjunction with angioplasty to hold open arteries or other blood vessels for enhanced blood flow.

 Stenting can be performed alone or immediately after angioplasty and is a minimally invasive procedure that can usually be performed without general anesthesia.
 This procedure should only be conducted by a trained specialist and is normally completed on an outpatient basis; although, in some cases admission to the hospital may be required.
 Stenting is performed in a surgical setting, with the patient most often sedated, but awake, on an examination table.

 Intravenous sedation is used to enhance patient comfort during the procedure, and a local anesthetic will be used at the site where the catheter will be introduced into the vascular system.
 The entrance site is most often an artery in the groin, but can sometimes be through the arm as well.
 Once the entrance location is cleaned and numbed, a small incision is made and a sheath is inserted into the artery.